zachrsnyder/Group13_iCAREAPP/README.md

 Next, right click on the clinetapp folder in the Solution Explorer window and open a terminal there
   ![ClientApp](https://github.com/user-attachments/assets/6810e2e8-63dc-4611-a349-3fb8037e3dcf)
 - Run these two commands in this order
+- MAKE sure that NOTHING is running on poert 3000 already
 - Run "npm install"
 - Run "npm start"
+- This is somewhat what the terminal should look like
   ![AfterNpmStart](https://github.com/user-attachments/assets/791d4fdc-5cca-4c4d-a050-90ced87a54b0)

 Refresh the database connection in the Server Explorer window

   ![RefreshDB](https://github.com/user-attachments/assets/5484c962-55e3-4203-b240-d6f807792123)

 Then build the project and run it.

   ![AboutToStart](https://github.com/user-attachments/assets/819d52f0-5570-481e-a973-8c6eb3b511c0)